Skip to main content

 So that the righteous requirements of the Law are fulfilled in us who do not walk according to the flesh but according to the Spirit” --Romans 8:4

 It is one of the most profound mysteries in Christ, that being a new creation, being born of the Spirit, we now have a way to fulfill God’s righteous requirements.
 "And he died on behalf of us all so that living, living no longer living themselves rather the one dying for them and was raised" (2 Corinthians 5:15; Romans 6:4).
-Our life comes through Christ, abiding in him like a branch connected to a vine we will bear fruit.
+Our life comes through Christ, abiding in him like a branch connected to a vine we will bear fruit of life and righteousness, fluffing God's righteous requirements.

 "Now, grow in grace and knowledge of our Lord and savior Jesus Christ, to his glory at the present and to the extent of the eternal day" (2 Peter 3:18)

-Our life and godliness doesn't come through following laws, but through knowing Christ, in whom we grow up to bear fruit of that inner spiritual new birth, the new man, this is fruit of God.
+Our life and godliness doesn't come through following laws, but through knowing Jesus, in whom we grow up to bear fruit of that inner spiritual new birth, the new man.
+Bearing fruit from growth is fruit of God, good deeds that glorify God.
 Growing in the knowledge of Jesus means to increase in both grace and understanding of knowing Jesus.
 As stated in the parable of sowing, the plants that bear fruit are those which have deep roots and understanding (Mathew 13:11-15; Mathew 13:19-23).

 The one who hears the word and understands it is the one who bears fruit,

-"But the seed falling on good soil refers to someone who hears the word and understands it.
-This is the one who produces a crop, yielding a hundred, sixty, or thirty times what was sown.” -- Mathew 13:23
+"But the seed falling on good soil refers to the one who hears the word and understands it.
+This is the one who produces a harvest, yielding a hundred, sixty, or thirty times what was sown.” -- Mathew 13:23

 In the new covenant God puts his Spirit in us and writes his laws on our hearts and puts them in our minds.
 God gives us everything we need for life and godliness through the knowledge of Jesus, 2 Peter 1:3-4, in whose face shines the glory of God.* This is the profound mystery and truth of the new living way; the law of the Spirit of life doesn’t release us from God’s righteous requirements but provides a way for us to fulfill them.*